dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/homepage/index.md

 This website contains results from [pseudovirus deep mutational scanning](https://doi.org/10.1016/j.cell.2023.02.001) experiments that measure the effects of mutations to the hemagglutinin (HA) of the 2.3.4.4b clade strain A/American Wigeon/South Carolina/USDA-000345-001/2021 (H5N1) on several key molecular phenotypes.

 The paper describing this study is [Dadonaite et al (2024)](https://doi.org/10.1371/journal.pbio.3002916).
+However, note that this page may be updated from the version in that paper.
+To get the release exactly describing to the paper as well as seeing any updates, look at the [CHANGELOG](https://github.com/dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/blob/main/CHANGELOG.md).

 The links in the boxes above take you to interactive plots or descriptions of different aspects of the study.
 For a high-level overview, see the [summary](summary){target="_self"} of how mutations affect all phenotypes, or examine the data in a structural context using [this dms-viz link](https://dms-viz.github.io/v0/?data=https%3A%2F%2Fraw.githubusercontent.com%2Fdms-vep%2FFlu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS%2Fmain%2Fresults%2Fdms-viz%2Fdms-viz.json).